Home - Bookapy Book Preview

 "Do it, Petrovich," Clarissa commanded.

-"Doctor Lindsay," Doctor Strong said, "please take Mike to a bed, do a physical, then report back."
+"Doctor Lindsay," Doctor Strong said, "please take Mike to a bed, perform a physical, then report back."

 "Let's go, Mike," Doctor Lindsay said coming over to me.